jasikpark/jasik-xyz/content/posts/phys-221-501-more-on-simple-harmonic-motion.md

 ---
-title: More on Simple Harmonic Motion
+title: PHYS 221.501 | More on Simple Harmonic Motion
 date: 2018-09-03 03:16:48 +0000
 tags:
 - tamu